 Convert OGG to M4A

-You can convert OGG file to M4A as well as to variety of other formats with free online converter.
+You can convert ogg audio format to m4a as well as to variety of other audio track formats with free online converter.

 MPEG-4 Audio Layer

 M4A stands for MPEG A Audio.
 It is a type of audio file type that is encoded using Advanced Audio Coding (AAC) or Apple Lossless Audio Codec (ALAC).